-A. Primary casebook: VICTOR E. SCHWARTZ, KATHRYN KELLY & DAVID F. PARTLETT, PROSSER, WADE AND SCHWARTZ'S TORTS: CASES AND MATERIALS (11th ed.
-Foundation 2005) (ISBN-13: 978-1587788741).

-[NB: While the bookstore stocked the 2010, 12th edition of the casebook, I ordered the 11th edition.
+- A. Casebook: VICTOR E. SCHWARTZ, KATHRYN KELLY & DAVID F. PARTLETT, PROSSER, WADE AND SCHWARTZ'S TORTS: CASES AND MATERIALS (11th ed.
+Foundation 2005) (ISBN-13: 978-1587788741). - B. While many retailers are now selling the 12th edition of this casebook, we will be using the 11th edition.
 For those portions that we will use in this class, the two editions are nearly identical.
-I posted this information with the first assignment and in an email to the class in late July.]

-- B. Black letter hornbook: KENNETH S. ABRAHAM, THE FORMS AND FUNCTIONS OF TORT LAW (3d ed.
-Foundation 2007) (ISBN-13: 9781599412009). - C. Litigation documents: I will post additional and more current materials (e.g. pleadings, judicial opinions, articles) to the course TWEN site.
+Since there is now a 12th edition of this casebook, inexpensive copies of the 11th edition can be readily obtained from Amazon, Barristers, and other merchants. - C. Litigation documents: I will post additional and more current materials (e.g. pleadings, judicial opinions, articles) to the course TWEN site.